eclipse-zenoh/zenoh-pico/examples/packages/zenohpico-mylinux/README.md

 - `include/zenoh_mylinux_platform.h` defines the platform-specific types used when `ZENOH_MYLINUX` is selected.
-- `cmake/zenohpico-mylinuxConfig.cmake` loads the exported targets file and registers the package descriptor directories.
+- `cmake/zenohpico-mylinuxConfig.cmake` loads the exported targets file and registers the package platform descriptor directory.
-- `cmake/platforms/mylinux.cmake` defines the `mylinux` platform profile and inlines the system-layer metadata for `mylinux::system` with plain `ZP_PLATFORM_*` variables, including the `ZENOH_MYLINUX` platform marker, custom platform header, reused POSIX network/TCP/UDP sources, and the imported `mylinux::serial_uart` target.
+- `cmake/platforms/mylinux.cmake` defines the `mylinux` platform profile with `ZP_PLATFORM_*` variables.
 - `consumer/` is a minimal downstream project that uses an installed `zenohpico::static`.